OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/metamodelstructured.rst

     :no-split:

-An important consideration for multi-dimensional input is that the order that the input variables are added sets the expected dimension of the output training data.
+An important consideration for multi-dimensional input is that the order in which the input variables are added sets the expected dimension of the output training data.
 For example, if inputs `x`, `y` and `z` are added to the component with training data array lengths of 5, 12, and 20 respectively, and are added